Looking for an employer of record in Spain? Here’s what you need to know

 Employment contracts in Spain

 In Spain, employment contracts can either be written or verbal.
-However, a written contract is strongly advised to ensure clarity for both parties and avoid any ambiguity.
+However, a written contract is strongly advised to maintain clarity for both parties and avoid any ambiguity.

 In Spain, employment contracts must include: